 Westminster has a birthday to celebrate!
 Its Blessing Box outreach project is one year old on November 9th, 2020.
 The Blessing Box was planned, managed, built, and installed by a Westminster Eagle Scout Ben Miller.

 Members have shared in this mission by providing canned food and personal hygiene items throughout the year.
 Please consider this when doing your grocery shopping.
 Other things that can be included in Westminster’s Blessing Box are new or used clothing such as jeans, sweatshirts, socks, etc. In addition, personal hygiene items like toothpaste, hand soap, toothbrush, and shampoo are welcome.
 With winter coming soon, warm clothing, i.e. hats, gloves, and scarves, can also be donated.

 The public in need will have access to the items via the Blessing Box, year-round and completely free.

 Boy Scout Troop 73 has been chartered by Westminster for over 50 years, with some of its original scouts still attending church here.
 This active troop meets every Monday evening at Westminster throughout the year.
 Boys of middle school and high school age lead each other in “patrols” to coordinate camp outs and other activities, along with rank advancement and community service projects.
 Contact Jen Kearney via the church office for more information about Boy Scouts.
 Click here to View Troop 73 Website

 Cub Scout Pack 73

 Westminster has been chartering Cub Scout Pack 73 for roughly 40 years.
 Elementary school-aged boys meet as a “pack” on the first Monday of each month, as well as several times monthly in their respective smaller group “dens,” where they work with adult leaders and scouts their own age in earning various ranks and awards.
-Contact Jen Kearney for more information about Cub Scouts.
+Contact Jen Kearney via the church office for more information about Cub Scouts.